 They are nicknamed the “jumping up and down dog” because of their ability to leap vertically in tall grasses.
-They need lots of exercises and mental stimulation.
-A great family pet, this dog was once used primarily for hunting small game and to control rodents in villages.
+They need lots of exercise and mental stimulation.
+A great family pet, this dog was once used primarily for hunting small game and controlling rodents in villages.

 Basenjis don’t bark.
 They yodel.
 Basenjis are very intelligent but can be a bit stubborn.
 They can learn all commands you teach but getting them to do what you ask is another story.
 Don’t trust them off-leash; they will bolt out an open door and climb over fences when their hunting instincts kick in.

-Scientific debate on the oldest dog breed will remain ongoing.
-However, recent evidence points to the Greenland Sled Dog having a strong claim to the title of world’s oldest dog.
+The scientific debate on the oldest dog breed will remain ongoing.
+We will probably never know what was the first dog on Earth.
+However, recent evidence points to the Greenland Sled Dog having a strong claim to the title of the world’s oldest dog.

 Scientists recently sequenced the genome of a dog from an archeological site on Russia’s Zhokhov Island.
 What they found was astounding, the remains of this sled dog were similar enough to today’s Greenland Sled Dogs to reveal that sled dogs have not interbred with wolves across the past 9,500 years.

 The study opens up the door that today’s rankings of oldest dog breeds could continue to change with new archeological finds and advancements in genetic testing!